-TABLE 3 - CLEAN ENERGY IMPLEMENTATION PLAN SPECIFIC TARGET
+TABLE 3: CLEAN ENERGY IMPLEMENTATION PLAN SPECIFIC TARGET

 CEIP Energy Efficiency Specific Target (MWh)

-CPA Pro-Rata Share (4-year) 203,132
+CPA pro-rata share (4-year) 203,132

-Decoupling Threshold (5% of Target) 10,157
+Decoupling threshold (5% of target) 10,157

 Total CEIP Energy Efficiency Target 213,289

 Per the requirements of the CEIP, Avista developed CBIs and associated metrics as a measurement of impact for the communities it serves.
-These metrics are not based solely on energy conservation but rather on ensuring that customers in Named Communities equitably benefit from the transition to clean energy.
+These metrics are not based solely on energy conservation but rather on ensuring that customers in Named Communities are not adversely impacted by the transition to clean energy.
 The ACP provides details pertaining to the programs developed that will support Avista's CEIP efforts for the 2022-25 period.